vvncheung/driver-assignment/README.md

 ## Known bugs:
 - Occasional stutter after dropping item in new column
-- Drag and drop will succeed only if dropped on top of 'drag' button
+- Drag and drop of record will succeed only if dropped on top of 'drag' icon on top of intended placement